Ultrasound Signal Processing: From Models to Deep Learning: Model-based US signal processing

 \subsubsection{Iterative MAP beamforming:}

-\citet{Chernyakova2019}, propose an iterative maximum-a-posteriori (iMAP) estimator, which provides a statistical interpretation to post-filtering.
+\citet{Chernyakova2019}, propose an iterative maximum a posteriori (iMAP) estimator, which provides a statistical interpretation to post-filtering.
 The iMAP estimator works under the assumption of knowledge on the received signal model, and treats signal of interest and interference as uncorrelated Gaussian random variables with variance $\sigma^2_x$.
 Given the likelihood model in \eqref{eqn:das_likelihood}, and $x \sim \mathcal{N}(0,\sigma^2_x)$, the MAP estimator of x is given by

 However, the parameters $\sigma^2_x$ and $\sigma^2_n$ are unknown in practice.
 Instead, these can be estimated from the data at hand, leading to an iterative solution

 First an initial estimate of the signal and noise variances is calculated through